 Students should strive to choose a coherent set of courses aimed at achieving their educational goals.
 Suggested course sequences for all programs are presented in this Web site.
 An individual student's program should, however, be discussed with his or her faculty advisor.
 Each student is required to meet with his/her advisor each semester, to obtain approval for course selection before registering for the forthcoming semester.
 Students must study their Degree Audit Reporting System (DARS) reports carefully, look at the schedule of classes, and make a preliminary selection of courses before seeking an appointment to see their advisors.
 It is suggested that students consider a minor or a second major in another discipline to complement their computer science or computer information systems major.
 Students should generally avoid taking more than two courses per semester that are noted as "extensive programming."

-If you wish to declare a major in computer science or computer information systems, please contact Dr. Joan Lucas, Chair, Department of Computer Science, The College at Brockport, State University of New York, 350 New Campus Drive, Brockport, NY 14420; Phone: (585) 395-2146.
+If you wish to declare a major in computer science or computer information systems, please contact Dr. K.B.
+Lakshmanan, Chair, Department of Computer Science, The College at Brockport, State University of New York, 350 New Campus Drive, Brockport, NY 14420; Phone: (585) 395-2146.